jmolayem/LAdashboardStrat/_pages/discover.md

 title: Definition
 ---

-Dashboards are at-a-glance view of performance indicators specific to a particular goal or process.
+Dashboards are at-a-glance view of performance indicators specific to a particular goal or process.tt

 ### Classifications